rtrader58/AZ-500T00-Microsoft-Azure-Security-Technologies-V3/README.md

 # AZ-500T00 Microsoft Azure Security Technologies
-Reflects updated course on 3 June 2024 <br>
+Reflects updated course on 14 Feb 2025 <br>

 ## This repository is provided to enhance the course